 “The popularity of the restaurant here confirms South East Queensland as a strong growth pipeline for the brand,” a spokesperson from Taco Bell told QSR Media.

-The first time the brand entered the market was in the 1980’s, but was deemed unsuccessful.
-They tried to launch the brand again in 1997, but by 2005 they closed their last store.
+The first time the brand entered the market was in the 1980s, but was deemed unsuccessful.
+They tried to launch the brand again in 1997, but closed their last store in 2005.
 Then for the third time around, they opened a site in Annerley last November 2017.

 In an interview with their International president Liz Williams last June, she said that some markets “weren't ready” for them as there were people who had no idea how to eat a taco.
 And now, she said, Aussies are getting more familiar with Mexican food.